Newcastle believe they are in 'pole position' to sign Kieran Tierney from Arsenal - Paper Talk

 Ajax and Dutch defender Jurrien Timber was spotted at Wembley during the FA Cup final.
 The 21-year-old was subject to multiple bids from Manchester United last summer.

-Steven Gerrard could be in line for a return this summer, with recently-relegated Leicester City targeting to form Aston Villa and Rangers manager.
+Steven Gerrard could be in line for a return this summer, with recently-relegated Leicester City targeting the former Aston Villa and Rangers manager.

 Zlatan Ibrahimovic will leave AC Milan this summer.